mstatt/tr-104/README.md

 # Run

---Open th dev/css/main.css file in an editor.
+--Open the dev/css/main.css file in an editor.

 --Add a style to a element that does not exist in index.html ex: #divname {text-align : center;}